Summer Program 2021

-Due to circumstances dictated by the COVID-19 epidemic, the Department of German is pleased to announce that the Princeton in Munich courses for 2020 (GER 105G, GER 107G, and GER 318G) will still be taught this summer in an online format during a special session running six weeks from Monday, 01 June to Friday, 10 July.
+Due to circumstances dictated by the COVID-19 epidemic, the Department of German is pleased to announce that the Princeton in Munich courses for 2021 (GER 105G, GER 107G, and GER 310G) will be taught this summer in an online format during a special session running six weeks from Monday, May 31 to Friday, July 9.
+In addition, this year GER 102G will also be offered.

-Prerequisite GER 107 or a 200- or 300-level course taught in German along with an instructor’s recommendation
+Prerequisite: Successful completion of GER 107 or a 200- or 300-level course taught in German

 - To Request funding for your participation in PIM, you must also submit an application to the Student Activities Funding Engine (SAFE) - see Funding below.

-- In order to receive your travel subsidy of up to $1,000.00, it is essential that you attach a copy of your airline receipt to your SAFE application.
+- In order to receive your travel subsidy TBD, it is essential that you attach a copy of your airline receipt to your SAFE application.

 - Acceptance to PIM is contingent on completion of a disciplinary and well-being review from the Office of International Programs.

-- Budget Information PDF for your Application in SAFE
+- Budget Information PDF TBD for your Application in SAFE

 For more information, contact @email.

 PIM is a low-cost study abroad program that offers students excellent language courses, high-quality amenities, and much more.
-The program fee for 2020 is $2,900, which covers all instructional costs, course books, program fees, housing, and selected cultural activities and other types of excursions.
-The fee does not include airfare, but, if accepted, to the program, the German Department will provide each student with a reimbursement of up to $1000.00 to be used towards the cost of airfare.
+The program fee for 2020 is TBD which covers all instructional costs, course books, program fees, housing, and selected cultural activities and other types of excursions.
+The fee does not include airfare, but, if accepted, to the program, the German Department will provide each student with a reimbursement TBD to be used towards the cost of airfare.
 Additional funding is also available to students who receive financial aid through Dean’s Fund for Study Abroad.

 To request funding for your participation in PIM, you must also submit an application in SAFE before the Sunday, February 16th, 2020 deadline.